hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 20.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/20.png)

+## Problem 21

-## 21. Get all information on every boat.
+> Get all information on every boat.
 If a boat has reservations, including all its reservations info.

 ```sql
 SELECT * FROM Boats LEFT OUTER JOIN Reserves ON Boats.`BID` = Reserves.`BID`;